 I get a lot of great questions from my subscribers.
 Some of the emails I receive are emails that ask for help… Some emails just have the word “help”… with nothing else in the email body…

 Please don't be that person.
 It's hard to provide guidance if we don't know what problem we are trying to resolve.

-So I’m writing this post to explain how I built a massive list of 50000+ subscribers.
-I hope you get to use this post
+So I'm writing this post to explain how I built a massive list of 50,000+ email subscribers, with Aweber.
+I hope you get to use this post as a blueprint.

-as a blueprint.
 Marketing is about using a system effectively.
-Do not reinvent the wheel unless you’re a mad genius.
-If you are send me a message I would love to learn what goes on in your head.
+Do not reinvent the wheel unless you're a mad genius.
+If you are, send me a message I would love to learn what goes on in your head.

-So what if I have 50000 subscribers what does it mean to you?
+So what if I have 50,000 email subscribers what does it mean to you?

 If you're new to the online marketing world then I understand why you would ask such a question.
 Let's use a hypothetical example.

-When you post something they pay attention to you.
-If you’re Kim Kardashian and post anything you get lots of views.
+When you post something, your audience pays attention to you.
+If you're Kim Kardashian and post anything you get lots of views.

-Now what if a company like Netflix sends you an email and announce that they will give you $20 for every new customer you send them.
-You send a message to your followers, they join Netflix and you make massive commissions.
+Now, what if a company like Netflix sends you an email and announces that they will give you $20 for every new customer you send them?

 - Get a new car